- Fruits: melons, apples, cherries, citrus, grapes, peaches, pears, plums, berries (strawberries)

 - Sustainable Communities: new business opportunities, partnerships, public participation, urban agriculture, urban/rural integration, community services, employment opportunities, social capital, social networks, sustainability measures, community development

-2. Strengthen both agriculture and Souther communities by providing a model for how to alleviate ‘food deserts’ through the establishment of local farmers’ markets.
+2. Strengthen both agriculture and Southern communities by providing a model for how to alleviate 'food deserts' through the establishment of local farmers markets.
+The market is located within walking distance for over 2,000 residents of the Chicora community.
+It is also close to two major thoroughfares to generate additional consumers to the market.